GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Standard'>Standard</A><BR>Standard: An international standard is a technical standard developed by one or more international standards organizations.
-International standards are available for consideration and use worldwide.<BR></html>
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Standard'>Standard</A><BR>Standard: Specifies a standard which shall potentially be complied by the system or a part of the system.
+<BR></html>

-## SAF_StandardCovering
+## SAF_StandardCategory

 ### Icon
 *none*

 ### Documentation
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Category-Of-Standard'>Category Of Standard</A><BR>Category Of Standard: Specifies categories in which the standard could be categorized , e.g.,  a data exchange format or a protocol standard, or categories as national, company or international standard.<BR></html>

+## SAF_StandardCategoryAssignment

+### Icon
+*none*

+### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#SDTcoveringSBS'>SDTcoveringSBS</A><BR>SDTcoveringSBS: Specifies the fact that a standard covers one or more specific subject of standardization, e.g., data exchange format or protocol.<BR></html>
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#SDTcategorizedCOF'>SDTcategorizedCOF</A><BR>SDTcategorizedCOF: Specifies the fact that a standard is categorized by one or more categories.<BR></html>

 ## SAF_StandardSuperseding